MSiddharthReddy/paypalnativecheckout-docs/ios.md

 ## Integrating The Checkout Experience

 We have tried to make integrating the PayPal Native Checkout experience into your app as painless and seamless as possible.
 There are multiple options available, so one can be used that best suits the application you are integrating with.

 #

-### WebView Store

-This scenario covers what might happen if your Application houses your Store inside a WebView.
-This assumes a simple setup, in which your application loads the store inside a `UIWebView`, and normally passes itself to `PayPal` and then back to your store in the `UIWebView`.
+### Setting Up Deep Linking.

 After importing the PayPal Native Checkout SDK from one of the packaged options in the documentation before now, we will `initialize` the library, and add our merchant information to our P-List file.

-#

-### Setting Up Deep Linking.
 Setting up a Deep Link return, so that PayPal can let your app know, that payment has been completed or cancelled.
 Here is how we can add a `URI Scheme` for our application using `XCode` 7 and 8.

 You can modify and paste the `XML` structure below into your `Info.plist`